 Banks will also be able to take full advantage of AI to make the back office more efficient.
 For example, bot digital workers will be able to take on some phone activities such as reviewing and resolving payments-in-exception.
 Initially using a limited list of criteria to check against, the bot digital worker will quickly learn new patterns, develop new rules and cut the number of exceptions – improving the customer experience and reducing costs.

-Similarlyin debt collection, AI models will be able to spot customers at risk beforethey default so the bank can offer preventative solutions and ultimately slimdown losses.
+in debt collection, AI models will be able to spot customers at risk before

 AI has the power to make banking proactive rather than reactive as it is today.
 To enable that, banks will need to have the right data architecture and the industry will need to work out a way of co-operating for the greater social good.
 But perhaps the biggest hurdle – one we are some way off overcoming – will be making the AI models transparent so regulators are sufficiently comfortable to allow the technology to be rolled out across all functions and departments.
 When that happens we will have intelligent banking.

 Prema Varadhan is Chief Architect and Head of AI at Temenos